Timi16/Prognos/Readme.md

 EVM Bridge Wallet (for cross-chain assets): 0x000000000000000000000002206f95Af1352D46C 🤝 Contributing
-Contributions are welcome!
-Please follow these steps:
+We welcome contributions!
+Follow these steps to contribute:

 Fork the repository.
-Create a feature branch (git checkout -b feature/AmazingFeature).
+Create a feature branch:git checkout -b feature/AmazingFeature

-Commit your changes (git commit -m 'Add some AmazingFeature').
+Commit your changes:git commit -m 'Add some AmazingFeature'

-Push to the branch (git push origin feature/AmazingFeature).
+Push to the branch:git push origin feature/AmazingFeature

 Open a Pull Request.

 See CONTRIBUTING.md for more details.
 📱 Follow Us

 GitHub: Timi16
-X (Twitter): @Timicoding
+X: @Timicoding

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.